giorgianb/fotini/README.md

 following workflow:
 1. Design an optical circuits with the desired properties.
 2. Code the optical circuit in fotini.
 3. Use fotini to generate the expected output statistics.
+Verify that the desired properties hold.
 4. Measure experimental output statistics, and see whether they are consistent with those computed by fotini.
 5. Debug, using fotini as a debugging aide to identify problems in the physical setup.